boristopalov/spotseek/README.md

 # spotseek

-Golang client for the Soulseek protocol
+Golang client for the Soulseek protocol.
+WIP

 ## Docs